tenkhen/git-playground/README.md

 - `git stash clear`

-In case you want to stash un-tracked changes, we need to to use -u (un-tracked)
+In case you want to stash un-tracked changes, you need to use -u (un-tracked)

 - `git stash -u`